MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

 It’s simple to set up a person query.

 * Select whether you want each person’s metrics summarized by day, week or month, and the period you’d like to analyze.
 * Select if you want active, inactive, or all employees included in the query.
-Active employees are those who sent at least one email during the set data range for the query.
+Active employees are those who sent at least one email during the set time period (the aggregated period set for the query).
 * Select a custom rule set to exclude meetings from the calculations, otherwise it'll use the default.

 ![Create person query](../Images/WpA/Tutorials/create-person-query2.png)